kairis/isadetect/README.md

 api: Exposing the ML classification as RESTful API via Swagger/OpenAPI.

+dataset_gen: Set of tools and scripts to gather and compile the datasets.

 plugins: Plugins that call the RESTful API from SotA tools such as radare2 and IDAPro.

+## Requirements

+- Linux-based system, tested to work on Ubuntu 16.04 and Debian 9.9

+- Python 3

 ## Questions and comments